 - Purity and contaminants: heavy metals, microbes, and undeclared additions are within acceptable limits

-Common certifying bodies and what they mean
+Common programs and what they mean

-| Certification | Primary focus | Relevant for |
+| Program / document | Primary focus | Relevant for |

 |---|---|---|

-| USP Verified | Identity, potency, purity, manufacturing quality | General supplement users |
+| USP Verified | Identity, potency, purity, dissolution, and manufacturing quality | General supplement users |

-| NSF Certified for Sport | Banned substance testing plus identity and purity | Competitive athletes |
+| NSF Certified for Sport | Lot-by-lot sport-banned-substance testing, label review, facility inspection, and monitoring | Competitive athletes |

 | ConsumerLab | Independent third-party testing and comparative analysis | Researcher and consumer review |